SimonGomezUniv/doc/td_rtfm.md

 ## Doc Done

 Now that the documentation is done, we can code the scoring App.
+The scoring app should be a dedicated node server distinct from the first one. the docker-compose file should allow you to deploy and run everything.

 TIPS :
 - storing data in a database is not mandatory (a flat file is ok) but would be better (depending on your progress on the project)
+- having a reverse proxy in your docker-compose, to only expose port 80 is a great idea but it is not mandatory